-- [9] The "form of complaint" provided by the Complainant satisfied the requirements of the Regulations. - [10] On 19 October 2015 the Registrar of the Board prepared a revised report in accordance with reg 7 and 8 of the Regulations.
-The purpose of the report is to assist the Board to decide whether or not it wishes to proceed with the complaint.
-The original report submitted to the Board had been referred back to the Registrar on 2 April 2015.
-The Registrar's revised report took into account additional submissions made by the Complainant and the Respondent. - [11] On 26 November 2015 the Board considered the Registrar's revised report and directed that an addendum to it be prepared considering whether a disciplinary ground under s 317(1)(b) should also be considered by the Board. - [12] On 28 January 2016 the Board received the addendum and considered the Registrar's report.
-In accordance with reg 10 it resolved to proceed with the complaint that the Respondent failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an ownerbuilder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act). - [13] On 14 February 2016 an email was received from the Respondent confirming that he consented to the hearing being held on the papers.
+- [9] The "form of complaint" provided by the Complainant satisfied the requirements of the Regulations. - [10] On 6 November 2015 the Registrar of the Board prepared a report in accordance with reg 7 and 8 of the Regulations.
+The purpose of the report is to assist the Board to decide whether or not it wishes to proceed with the complaint. - [11] On 3 December 2015 the Board considered the Registrar's report and in accordance with reg 10 it resolved to proceed with the complaint that the Respondent: - (a) has failed, without good reason, in respect of a building consent that relates to restricted building work that he or she is to carry out (other than as an owner-builder) or supervise, or has carried out (other than as an owner-builder) or supervised, (as the case may be), to provide the persons specified in section 88(2) with a record of work, on completion of the restricted building work, in accordance with section 88(1) (s 317(1)(da)(ii) of the Act); - (b) has held himself or herself out as being licensed to carry out or supervise building work or building inspection work of a type that, at that time, he or she was not licensed to carry out or supervise (s 317(1)(db) of the Act). - [12] On 11 February 2016 at 1.00pm a pre-hearing teleconference was convened by Richard Merrifield.
+The Respondent and Counsel for the Registrar were both present.
+The hearing procedures were explained and the Respondent's attendance at the substantive hearing was confirmed.